devonnavon/udacity-final-project/README.md

 If the pipelines would be run on a daily basis by 7 am every day I'd make the following changes:

+- In this case I'd want to use a workflow manager and scheduler to run the pipeline automatically at specific times and in a specific order.
+Airflow would be an ideal choice.
+  - Because the scheduler would need ot keep track of time we'd want to set up Airflow on an EC2 instance so that its always running
 - rather than ingesting all the data at once, I'd want to check the last recorded price or google trend data and fetch only data between the last record and the current timestamp
 - I'd need more context on the by 7 am timeline, if data needed to be as up to date as possible (last price 6am) I'd want to run the pipelines in the middle of the night and again at 4am and again at 6am (depending on average run time), since I'm only fetching the most recent data running the pipeline multiple times would allow the process to run quickly and ensure data is as up to date as possible